danth/flakeaway/README.md

 4. Set `services.flakeaway.enable` to `true` to enable the service.

-You can optionally set `services.flakeaway.allowedUsers` to a list of user / organisation names in order to limit use of your instance to only those accounts.

 [create-github-app]: https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app

+## Further configuration

+You can set `services.flakeaway.allowedUsers` to a list of user / organisation names in order to limit use of your instance to only those accounts.

+Use the options under `services.flakeaway.concurrency` to control how many evaluations and builds can be running at the same time.
+By default, there will only be one of each.

+Set `services.flakeaway.evaluator.workers` to a value greater than one to use multiple processes per evaluation job.
+This means that individual outputs can be evaluated in parallel.
+You can use `services.flakeaway.evaluator.workerMemory` to limit the amount of memory which a single process can consume before it will be reset.
+By default this is set to 2GiB.
+Higher values will evaluate faster because more information can be cached in memory.